 Dr. Tara Sanft is the Director of the Smilow Cancer Hospital Survivorship Clinic, one of the nation’s only multidisciplinary clinics specializing in cancer survivorship.
 Dr. Sanft is a breast oncologist who cares for women with newly diagnosed breast cancer.
 As the Director of the Survivorship Clinic, Dr. Sanft sees patients who have had various types of cancer and have completed their initial treatment.
 Her research focuses on healthy lifestyles and quality of life after cancer.

 Maura Harrigan, MS, RD, CSO is a Registered Dietitian and a Board Certified Specialist in Oncology Nutrition (CSO).
-As a member of the Yale Cancer Center Survivorship Clinic team, Maura provides individualized counseling addressing the unique nutrition concerns of the cancer survivor.
+As a member of the Smilow Cancer Hospital Survivorship Clinic team, Maura provides individualized counseling addressing the unique nutrition concerns of the cancer survivor.
 Maura is also a Project Manager at the Yale School of Public Health where she conducts lifestyle interventions for the Lifestyle, Exercise and Nutrition (LEAN) Study.

 Scott Capozza, MS, PT has been the physical therapist for the Smilow Cancer Hospital Survivorship Clinic since its inception in 2006.
 He develops exercise plans uniquely tailored to a survivor's needs and personal preferences by assessing their strength and range of motion.
 He has also used his experience working as the lead therapist/trainer in the Hormones and Physical Exercise (HOPE) study to educate breast cancer survivors on the importance of exercise to reduce fatigue, bone loss, and joint pain as a result of hormone therapy.
 As a longtime survivor of testicular cancer, Scott has shared his personal story of cancer survivorship with both oncology professionals and high school students throughout Connecticut.